-ManTech nabs $39.6M contract to support Navy logistics program
+ManTech nabs $47.2M contract to continue SMLIS support

 - By Mark Hoover

-ManTech Systems Engineering Corp. has won a $39.6 million contract to support the Navy Ship Maintenance and Logistics Information Systems, or SIMLIS program.
+ManTech Systems Engineering has won a $47.2 million contract modification to continue its support of the Navy Ship Maintenance and Logistics Information Systems program.

-The base value of this contract is $8.9 million.
+The base value of the contract is $11.8 million.

-Under the contract, ManTech will provide engineering support in the areas of information technology life cycle planning, operations and sustainment, documentation, program management, application technical refresh, testing, training, and deployment, the Defense Department said in a release.
+Under the contract, ManTech will provide engineering support in the areas of information technology life cycle planning, operations and sustainment, documentation, program management, application technical refresh, testing, training, and deployment.

 Mark Hoover is a senior staff writer with Washington Technology.
 You can contact him at email@example.com, or connect with him on Twitter at @mhooverWT.